HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Limitations

 \textit{Limited generalizability to other platforms, timeframes, and linguistic domains}: The entirety of our dataset was sampled from one single social media platform for a very bounded timeframe, namely 24 hours.
 This limits the generalizability of our performance results to data from other social media platforms and covering other timespans.

-\textit{Online hate speech is multimodal}: Our work focuses only on text-based hate to limit annotation costs, but we acknowledge that online hate speech is multimodal and that a non-trivial share of this phenomenon, which our analysis necessarily misses, is expressed through images, sounds, or videos \cite{hee2024recent}.
+\textit{Online hate speech is multimodal}: Our work focuses only on text-based hate to limit annotation costs, but we acknowledge that online hate speech is multimodal and that a non-trivial share of this phenomenon, which our analysis necessarily misses, is expressed through images, sounds, or videos \cite{botelho-etal-2021-deciphering,hee2024recent}.

 \textit{Limits to representativeness}: The tools used to stratify the \textsc{TwitterDay} dataset into language or country-specific sets, namely language detection and user location inference, are imperfect \cite{hecht2011tweets, graham2014world, jurgens-etal-2017-incorporating}.
 This implies that the representativeness of \textsc{HateDay} may not be perfect, with language or country sets containing some posts in other languages or from other countries.
-We acknowledge this limitation but argue that \textsc{HateDay} remains as close as a set of representative samples of Twitter as can be with existing stratification tools.
+We acknowledge this limitation, but argue that \textsc{HateDay} remains the most representative samples of Twitter possible with current stratification tools.

-\textit{Moderation prior to data collection:} Our analysis assumes that the hateful content in \textsc{HateDay} is representative of all hateful content posted on Twitter on the day of analysis.
+\textit{Moderation prior to data collection}: Our analysis assumes that the hateful content in \textsc{HateDay} is representative of all hateful content posted on Twitter on the day of analysis.
 However, we recognize that some instances of hate speech may have been moderated by Twitter before the data was collected, making our estimates a lower bound.
 Nonetheless, since the posts were collected 10 minutes after they were posted \cite{pfeffer2023just}, we believe that the enforcement of moderation in such a short timeframe is likely to be minimal.